Set Up Amazon Redshift IAM Identity Center OAuth

 If you see an error message about invalid/expired token coming from the driver on the first connection (it will have a SQLState error code like [28000] or [08001] in the error message), then Tableau successfully completed the OAuth flow, and failed in the driver.
 This means there is a misconfiguration on either the AWS side or the IDP side.
 There may also be permissions or authorization errors returned from the driver, which is also out of Tableau's control.

-The best way to diagnose these errors is to remove Tableau from the picture.
-You first need to get an access token (the default for IAM IDC) or refresh token (if customized) to send to the driver.
+Before you begin testing, you first need to get an access token (the default for IAM IDC) or refresh token (if customized) to send to the driver.

 Here is an example with Okta.
 Almost all IDPs have a way to do this which is quite similar.
 Note that to use this flow you need to have enabled resource owner password grant type.
 Substitute the IDP URL, client secret, client ID, username, and password.